 Thankfully he fights BOTH fears quite quickly for the sake of his friends.
 He runs straight towards the marshfire to save Toad from burning alive, as well as even drawing the attention of the fox hunters to himself, risking his very life against dozens of merciless hounds, just to save Vixen.

-Gender Flip: Adder, Owl, Weasel and presumably Kestrel were all originally male in the stories.
-Adder's mate Sinuous and Owl's mate Holly were originally female as well, and Holly was renamed Hollow.
+Gender Flip: Adder, Owl, Weasel and Kestrel were all originally male in the stories.
+Adder's mate Sinuous and Owl's mate Holly were originally female as well, and Holly was renamed Hollow for TV.

 Interestingly, though Kestrel is female in the show, she sports the more colourful plumage of a male Kestrel.